 During the holidays, each of my aunts had her own Christmas specialty and pignolata was my mother’s sister’s tradition.
 Unfortunately that ended when my aunt passed and my mother didn’t have that recipe.
 I recalled that my cousin in Sicily made us pignolata during our last trip to Sicily.
 So I decided to give her a shout and ask her for her recipe.

-Roll each piece in the palm of your hands to form a ball.
-Place onto a baking sheet covered in parchment paper.
+Place on a baking sheet covered in parchment paper.
 Continue with the remaining dough.

 Pour about 1 inch of oil in a shallow wide frying pan and heat on medium-high heat.
 Test to verify if the oil is hot enough by dropping 1 piece of pignolata into the oil.
 It must be bubbling vigourously.

 Use a slotted spoon or spider to carefully drop pieces of pignolata into the hot oil in one even layer.
 Do not overcrowd the pan.
 Cook about 2 minutes until golden brown.
 Transfer to a paper towel covered baking sheet.
-Repeat with remaining pignolata balls.
+Repeat with remaining pignolata.

 Watch my step by step Sicilian Pignolata making video: